 Why?
-Poor air quality is a huge problem, as those of us who live in Hawaii (where Dr. Dressler practices and our book publisher is located) have been reminded in a rather dramatic fashion.
-A volcano on the Big Island of Hawaii, the most southern island in the chain, has just started new, very violent activity.
-We are not directly affected by the lava flow here on Maui, the next island to the north, thankfully, but we are still in great danger from the VOG, or “volcanic SMOG” that is released whenever a volcano is active.
+Poor air quality is a huge problem, as those of us who live in Hawaii (where Dr. Dressler practices and our book publisher is located) are sometimes reminded in a rather dramatic fashion.
+Here’s a video of the VOG, or “volcanic SMOG” that is released whenever a volcano is active.

 The sulfuric acid and carbon dioxide and other chemicals released by the volcano spreads through the air, and the immediate surroundings can be deadly.
 If the trade winds aren’t blowing the VOG out to sea, it spreads up the island chain, and can be found even as far away as Oahu, a full 200 miles across the ocean.